York Regional Police: Community services

 Bobby the Bear, Morris the Moose and Bucky the Beaver are the force's mascots and appear at various community events.

 The York Regional Police also operates a variety of musical ensembles by permission of the chief.
 The York Regional Police Pipes and Drums, the Community Chorus, and Youth Band all represent the police force at parades, community functions and ceremonies.

 York Regional Police Pipes and Drums

 The York Regional Police Pipes and Drums is a pipe band affiliated with the police service.
 Founded in 1988, it consists of serving members of the police force and the public.
 The band represents the police force at a variety of events where appropriate, including parades and community functions.
 The band also competes in local pipe band competitions in grade 4.

+Ceremonial and Mounted Units

+YRP has a ceremonial unit that represents the force at formal events, public events in Canada and the United States.
+The Mounted Unit was formed in 2012 and consists of volunteers riding on 6 horses for events tied with the Ceremonial Unit.